whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 The wind, chill changeable remnant of the _katabateco_ that had howled through the night, buffeted Zemena and riffled her cloak, sending its hem flapping this way and that as the wind switched.

 Zemena enjoyed the wind, had always enjoyed windy mornings, but something tense loomed in her thoughts today.
 She had watched the review party ride away down the winding lanes of the gardenlands, Corro and Heitor in comfortable proximity, Siscozo and the Tonor&oacute;no scribe escorted by a good dozen soldiers, Sor Won leading a similar detachment of Merideza soldiers and two Hounds.
-The surveyors: Illiar of the Furnace,  was with them, to show them the intended track of the Borax Road.
+The surveyors from both Casses stood with Illiar of the Furnace, gesturing in learned animation down the intended track of the Borax Road.

 She watched them leave the gardenlands, small with distance, and wind down through the barren hills and shallow ridges until they were lost to view.